"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options: Related Work

 \textbf{SSO privacy and usability.} A survey on Google SSO by Balash et al.~\cite{balash2022security} found user concerns on granting access to sensitive data such as personal emails and contacts.
 They also find considerable variations in users' understanding of the necessity of specific permission requests, suggesting lack of transparency in current SSO systems.
 A user study by Sun et al.~\cite{sun2011makes} found similar concerns in granting RPs access to personal user data.
 A survey by Robinson and Bonneau~\cite{robinson2014cognitive} found the permission requests in Facebook SSO prompts ineffective in informing users.
 Alaca and van Oorschot~\cite{alaca2020comparative} compared 14 web SSO systems on protocol features including security, privacy, and usability.

-Kelley et al.~\cite{kelley2010standardizing} introduced ``privacy nutrition labels'' to inform web users about privacy policies.
-More recently, Apple introduced \textit{privacy labels} for iOS apps~\cite{applePrivacyLabels}.
-The AppCensus tool, by Reardon et al.~\cite{reardon201950}, automatically instruments the privacy behaviour of Android apps to generate privacy labels.
+\textbf{Supporting privacy-informed decisions in non-SSO contexts.} Previous research has focused on supporting privacy-informed decisions in non-SSO contexts such as mobile app permission systems.
+The AppCensus tool, by Reardon et al.~\cite{reardon201950}, automatically instruments Android apps to identify their privacy behaviors and generate privacy labels.
+For informing users during mobile app installation, Kelley et al.~\cite{kelley2013privacy} proposed displaying the permissions requested by an app before users commit to install the app.
+This approach resulted in users choosing apps that requested fewer permissions, thus demonstrating the usefulness of presenting permissions to users before they make privacy-related decisions.
+SPEye similarly prioritizes informing users before they make privacy decisions, by displaying web SSO permissions before users make login decisions.

+Some researchers have proposed personalized privacy recommendations for supporting users' privacy choices.
+Wijesekera et al.~\cite{wijesekera2017feasibility} built a permissions tool to automatically respond to mobile app permission requests based on inferences about the user's privacy preferences from past decisions.
+Harbach et al.~\cite{harbach2014using} designed a personalized mobile app permission dialog that supplements permission requests with data samples from the user's data on the device.
+A similar approach by Harkous et al.~\cite{harkous2016curious} examined third-party add-ons within websites, and proposed supplementing permission requests with personal insights (such as the user's interests or habits) that could be inferred from allowed data access.
+While personalizing permission requests may be useful in certain contexts, it may not be viable in web SSO systems as the user data, which is released by the IdP directly to the RP, is by design unavailable until the user has already approved the requested access.

+Mobile app permissions often require users to make a trade-off and simply give up privacy in order to use an app.
+In contrast, many RP websites allow users to choose alternate login options---although these login choices and the related permissions are not always easily apparent---that reveal less user data while still allowing login (e.g., through a non-SSO login option).
+SPEye supports web SSO privacy decisions by making the permissions more visible to users.